MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 **Hint**: More information about the CLI command, please find the online documentation [here](https://docs.silabs.com/zigbee/latest/af/group-plugin-network-creator).

-You will get the output similar as below on the serial console, The result: 0x00 means “EMBER_SUCCESS”.
+You will get the output similar as below on the serial console, The result: 0x00 means "EMBER_SUCCESS".
 Find more status codes [here](https://docs.silabs.com/zigbee/latest/em35x/group-status-codes).

 Result:
 ```